pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Added code to allow gateways outside of an interface subnet.
    `#972 <https://redmine.pfsense.org/issues/972>`__
--  Corrected “State Killing on Gateway Failure” description.
+-  Corrected "State Killing on Gateway Failure" description.
    `#4709 <https://redmine.pfsense.org/issues/4709>`__
 -  Fixed disabling of a static route set to use a disabled gateway.
    `#4813 <https://redmine.pfsense.org/issues/4813>`__